PALM: Pushing Adaptive Learning Rate Mechanisms for Continual Test-Time Adaptation

 \subsection{CTTA Classification Results}

-{\bfseries Results on CIFAR-10C and CIFAR-100C.} We contrast our proposed method against several baselines including surgical fine-tuning \cite{lee2022surgical}.
-Tables \ref{table:cifar10ctta} and \ref{table:cifar100ctta} report the CTTA mean classification errors across all the domains, for each of the methods.
-The results reveal that our method performs the best across all training setups and baselines for both datasets.
-In particular, we achieve large improvements of 4.86\% and 5.16\% for CIFAR-10C and 5.21\% and 30.71\% for CIFAR-100C, over \textit{BN Stats Adapt}\cite{chen2022contrastive} and \textit{TENT Continual}\cite{wang2020tent} respectively.
-Concerning recent work \textit{LAW} \cite{park2024layer} that uses an adaptive LR scheme, our method achieves an improvement of 1.67\% and 1.56\% on CIFAR-10C and CIFAR-100C, respectively.
-It's noteworthy that \textit{TENT Continual} initially excels in the early tasks but experiences error accumulation over time, leading to an increase in mean error.
-In the study by CoTTA \cite{wang2022continual}, despite achieving good performance, the approach's reliance on full model updates renders it computationally expensive and unsuitable for deployment. \textit{LAW} \cite{park2024layer} uses the uncertain pseudo labels, of each batch, to calculate the domain shift approximated via the FIM computation.
+{\bfseries Results on CIFAR-10C and CIFAR-100C:} We report the CTTA results in Tables \ref{table:cifar10ctta} and \ref{table:cifar100ctta}.
+Our method performs the best across all training setups and baselines for both datasets.
+We achieve large improvements of 4.9\% and 5.2\% for CIFAR-10C and 5.3\% and 30.8\% for CIFAR-100C, over BN-1 and Tent Cont. respectively.
+Concerning recent works of LAW and DSS, our method improves by 1.7\% and 0.5\% on CIFAR-10C and 1.6\% and 0.8\% on CIFAR-100C, respectively.
+Tent Cont. excels initially but accumulates errors over time, increasing mean error.
+In CoTTA, the method's reliance on full model updates renders it computationally expensive and unsuitable for deployment.
+An interesting observation is that with a drastic reduction in the number of trainable parameters, as in SFT (cont.), the mean errors are better than most CTTA benchmarks, if not the best.
+LAW uses the uncertain pseudo labels to calculate the domain shift approximated via the FIM.
 The minor error that is introduced for each batch begins to propagate across all the domains.
-In addition, the imbalance caused by the "domain-level" FIM and the current batch's FIM, results in a higher error rate for the initial tasks.
-In comparison, the computation of the model prediction uncertainty to select layers is useful in our work (Eq. \ref{eq:initial}).
-Another interesting observation is that with a drastic reduction in the number of trainable parameters, as in \textit{Surgical fine-tuning (continual)}, the mean errors in Table \ref{table:cifar100ctta} is better than most CTTA benchmarks, if not the best.
-This affirms the findings in \cite{lee2022surgical} that concentrated adaptation, for image corruptions, in the initial layers is sufficient.
+In addition, the imbalance caused by the ``domain-level" FIM and the current batch's FIM, results in a higher error rate for the initial tasks.
+In our method, the computation of the model prediction uncertainty to automatically select layers is useful (Eq. \ref{eq:initial}).
+This confirms the findings in SFT \cite{lee2022surgical} that concentrated adaptation, for image corruptions, in the initial layers suffices.